ahmedx3/whiteboard-frontend/README.md

 - [Contributors](#contributors)

 ## About Whiteboard
-> **Whiteboard** is a creating learning management system.
+> **Whiteboard** is a learning management system.
 We connect a deep understanding of education with the power of technology to continuously push the boundaries of learning.

 ### Build with
 - [Vue JS](https://vuejs.org/)